Bird Community Monitoring

 Use this link to watch a video on youtube with highlights of the 2023 season.
 Volunteers express why this project is important to them. https://youtu.be/v3APnV0IPnM?si=YzsdoN_uudck9Oh8

-Use this link for a summary of findings from the 2023 Report.
+Use this link to load a pdf version of the 2023 Report Summary

 2022 Bird Community Monitoring